-Youth unemployment and levels of NEETs is likely to become a real issue post Covid-19 and the Chancellor has recently made some additional funding available to help employers create more opportunities for young people.
+Youth unemployment and levels of NEETs is likely to become a real issue post Covid-19 and the Chancellor made some additional funding available in July 2020 to help employers create more opportunities for young people.
 Called the Plan for Jobs, it also includes encouragement for employers to keep on staff, a boost for the hospitality, accommodation industries, and construction industries.

 The funding around young people in the job market takes the form of additional bonuses for employers taking on apprentices, trainees and those at risk of unemployment.

 Traineeships are unpaid work placements between 6 weeks and 1 year, undertaken as part of a training course.
 These are for young people, aged 16-24, and are often considered as ‘pre-apprenticeships’.

 Aim: to triple the number of traineeships and sector-based work academy placements

 Funding: £111 million this year for traineeships in England, to fund high quality work placements and training for 16-24 year olds.

 Scheme: For the first time ever, the government will fund employers who provide trainees with work experience, at a rate of £1,000 per trainee from September (up to 10 per organisation).
 The government will improve provision and expand eligibility for traineeships to those with Level 3 qualifications and below, to ensure that more young people have access to high quality training.

 Paid, work-based training, with a minimum of 20% off-the-job training, for a minimum of 1 year, for anyone aged 16 or over.